-Numerous factors influence the potential for the hydraulic fracturing and wastewater disposal activities used for natural gas development to cause earthquakes, a phenomenon known as induced seismicity.
+Numerous factors influence the potential for the HF and wastewater disposal activities used for natural gas development to cause seismicity, a phenomenon known as injection induced seismicity.

 This Energy project fits under Geoscience BC’s Strategic Objective of ‘Facilitating Responsible Natural Resource Development’ and our goal to:

-- Maintain joint research with partners examining seismicity induced by hydraulic fracturing in northeastern BC to provide new science to better understand induced seismicity, mitigate risks and further improve regulation and industry practices.
+- Maintain joint research with partners examining seismicity induced by HF in northeastern BC to provide new science to better understand induced seismicity, mitigate risks and further improve regulation and industry practices.

-- improving the availability of real-time seismicity data in BC’s Northeast Region;
+- Improved the availability of real-time seismicity data in BC’s Northeast Region;

-- using artificial intelligence (AI) to analyze geological, tectonic, hydrological, geomechanical and operational parameters and to predict seismicity; and
+- Used artificial intelligence (AI) to analyze geological, tectonic, hydrological, geomechanical and operational parameters to better predict seismicity; and

 Benefits of this research include: